Bloating, bad skin, flushed cheeks, inconsistent energy.

 Inflammation is the way your body protects itself from infection, illness, or injury.
 In a nutshell, it’s a defense mechanism.

-What happens is your body increases production of white blood cells, immune cells, and substances called cytokines that help fight infection.
+What happens is your body increases the production of white blood cells, immune cells, and substances called cytokines that help fight infection.

 Chronic or long-term inflammation is a pathway to some serious health conditions: Diabetes, heart disease, fatty liver disease, and cancer.